goweiting/carneades/README.md

 ### Work around for `pycairo` and `igraph`

-For output where the graphs are not shown (such as on DICE), a workaround to produce the graph.
+For output where the graphs are not shown, here is a workaround to produce the graph.
 Thanks to the `write_to_graphviz` method, a `.dot` file will be produced whenever you run `caes.py`.
 This `.dot` file can then be visualised using a Graphiviz viewer, such as:

 - <http://www.webgraphviz.com/>
 - <http://sandbox.kidstrythisathome.com/erdos/>
 - <http://dreampuf.github.io/GraphvizOnline/>

 The `.dot` file is by default `graph.dot`.
-It will be good to rename each caes example with a different filename to prevent it being overwritten in future iteration of `caes.py`.
+It will be good to rename each caes example with a different filename to prevent it being overwritten in future iterations of `caes.py`.

 ```bash
 # In caes.py, e.g. in def arg_demo(), change the following line to define the filename
 >> argset.draw()
 >> argset.write_to_graphviz(<filename>.dot)
 ```
-The `<filename>.dot` file will be found adjacent to the `caes.py` file. (defaul in `$PATH_TO_/carneades/src/carneades`).
+The `<filename>.dot` file will be found adjacent to the `caes.py` file. (defaul in `$PATH_TO_CARNEADES/carneades/src/carneades`).

-TODO: more work to be done to verify if there's a work around using `pycairo` or `igraph`.
-For now, these packages are still required.